wusatosi/tt-metal/tech_reports/Blackhole/BlackholeBringUpProgrammingGuide.md

 Invalidating the cache can be done via calls to `invalidate_l1_cache()`

-The cache can be disabled through an env var:
+The cache is disabled by default but can be enabled through an env var:
 ```
-export TT_METAL_DISABLE_L1_DATA_CACHE_RISCVS=<BR,NC,TR,ER>
+export TT_METAL_ENABLE_L1_DATA_CACHE_RISCVS=1
 ```

 ### Ethernet Cores

-Runtime has not enabled access to second RISC-V on the ethernet cores yet.

-Fast dispatch can be run out of ethernet cores.
+Targeting ethernet cores is currently disabled for BH.
+Enabling ethernet cores is waiting on FW drop from Syseng to be flashed onto all BH chips.

 ### DRAM